abcdan/tmpx/README.md

 - An IMAP server, this stores all the mail.
 Why use a DB when we can just use IMAP for now.
 - imap-simple to interact with the IMAP server.

+## Requirements 🖥
+- A solid IMAP server that has a high uptime
+- A VPS with Node.js installed
+- A catch-all email address

 ## Roadmap 🛣️
 - [ ] Setup a backend that can stream imap to the right places
 - [x] An endpoint that will fetch recent mail from the IMAP server